rust-lang/rfcs/active/0000-relative-use-mod-imports.md

 Might look more complicated *when used alonside the existing system* (even though its' intended as a replacement, it would require a rolling refactor)

 heirachical 'use' paths have their own problems.
-When moving sources up or down the directory tree, refactoring would still be needed;
+When moving sources up or down the directory tree, refactoring would still be needed; Rust supposedly already moved from relative to absolute.

 If this was to replace the existing use/mod behaviour, one might need references to a long string of ```use mod super::super::..::main``` statements to refer to symbols relative to the project root.